pluralsight/hydra/docs/Ingestion.md

 #### Ingestion

-Sending any string without a command switch ```-c``` will initiate the ingestion protocol for that payload.
+Sending any payload that does not begin with the command switch will initiate the ingestion protocol.

 Ingestion payloads can include an optional request id, by prefixing the payload with a ```-i``` switch.
 For instance: